openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 When parsing a language that doesn't use Latin-based numbers (0-9), you probably want to set the `non_latin_digits_strategy` option to `replace`.

-When using `<script>`s on the web, be sure to serve them with the `utf-8` character set--many of the files contain raw UTF-8 characters.
+When using `<script>`s on the web, be sure to serve them with the `utf-8` character set—many of the files contain raw UTF-8 characters.
 The safest way to ensure the right character set is to include the `charset` attribute on the `<script>` tag:

 ```html
 <script src="en_bcv_parser.min.js" charset="UTF-8"></script>